tyler569/nightingale/README.md

 kernel, they are rendered into C enums and metadata that is used by both the kernel and the C library.

-- `ERRNOS`: defines the values of `errno`, their names, and their `perror` strings
+- `errnos.yml`: defines the values of `errno`, their names, and their `perror` strings
-- `SYSCALLS`: defines syscall numbers, types, and arguments
+- `syscalls.yml`: defines syscall numbers, types, and arguments